This tutorial below will walk you through your home directory, some useful Linux information, and review what to expect in your new account.

 Other Web Interfaces

-To view the other web UIs visit the Apache Website here Web Interfaces
+You can find documentation about other available web UIs on the Apache Website: Web Interfaces